 Deferred input VAT.
-Deferred input VAT represents portion of input VAT incurred and paid in connection from the purchase of a capital good whose acquisition cost exceeds of $\mathbb{P}1.0$ million per month.
+Deferred input VAT represents portion of input VAT incurred and paid in connection from the purchase of a capital good whose acquisition cost exceeds of ₱1.0 million per month.
 Section 110(A) (1) of the NIRC so provides that the input tax on capital goods purchased or imported in a calendar month for use in trade or business shall be spread evenly over the month of acquisition and the 59 succeeding months, unless the expected useful life of the capital good is less than five years, in which case the input tax is amortized over such a shorter period.
-Pursuant to the implementation of TRAIN law, this provision is applicable only until December 31, 2021.
-Deferred Input VAT is stated at its realizable value.
+Pursuant to the implementation of the Tax Reform for Acceleration and Inclusion (TRAIN) law, this provision is applicable only until December 31, 2021.
+Deferred input VAT is stated at its realizable value.